16 Healthiest Starbucks Foods to Order in 2025

 12. SkinnyDipped Dark Chocolate Cocoa Almonds

 The healthiest Starbucks food isn’t about calorie counting — it’s about choosing nutrient-dense options that keep you energized throughout the day.
-If you’re craving something sweet but still want one of the healthiest Starbucks foods available, SkinnyDipped Dark Chocolate Cocoa Almonds are a great middle ground between indulgence and nutrition.
+If you’re craving something sweet but still want one of the healthiest Starbucks foods available, SkinnyDipped Dark Chocolate Cocoa Almonds can be a reasonable middle ground between indulgence and nutrition.

-These whole roasted almonds are dipped in a thin layer of dark chocolate and offer some heart-healthy fats and protein from the almonds.
-The dark chocolate is also lower in sugar than the lemon bliss flavor, making this the healthiest choice if you can't decide between the two.
-A hint of maple sugar and sea salt is added for extra sweet and salty flavors, without negatively affecting the nutritional profile.
+These whole roasted almonds are dipped in a thin layer of dark chocolate and provide unsaturated fats, fiber and some protein from the almonds.
+The dark chocolate flavor is also lower in sugar than the lemon bliss flavor, making this the healthiest choice if you can't decide between the two.

 • Calories: 170